 Note that read does not do input!
-What's it's "reading" from is its string argument.
-Because read can return values of many different types, we use :: Int to specifically request an Int.
+What it is "reading" from is its string argument, like Integer.parseInt() in Java.
+Because read is overloaded and can return values of many different types we use ::Int to specifically request an Int.

 Because we're using three-tuples of strings, len, rev, and repl leave us with one or two unused elements in the tuples.
-(Confession: these operations were added close to my printing deadline; if I'd added them sooner I probably would have switched to lists instead of tuples!)

-Let's define some tuple-creating functions and simple value bindings so that we can specify operations with much less punctuation noise:
+Let's define some tuple-creating functions and simple value bindings so that we can specify operations with much less punctuation noise.
+Put the following lines in your editstr.hs: